The Complete Guide to Creating an Author Website

 What is the theme of your author website?

 All author website should have a clear theme which, in most cases, matches the genre of the author's book.
-For example, my genre is young adult, mystery, crime, fiction, so on my website the colours are dark and there is an inviting blue mist to the background, evoking the sense of mystery and discovery.
+For example, my genre is young adult, fantasy and the theme of my book is dark and coldness so on my website the colours are dark and represent the themes in the book.
 If you're a romance novelist your website could make use of floral colours such as yellow or pink and include roses in the background or something similar which created the sense of subtle romance.
 Here are a few examples of great author website which utilise their book genre theme: Grishaverse, Henry Heff and Melissa McPhail amongst others.

 Which website hosting provider should I use?